Chester Canal Walk

 The final section runs from Barbridge to the market town of Nantwich where you will pass the Nantwich Aqueduct.
 At the Nantwich basin there is a pretty marina and Dorfold Hall, a grade I listed mansion, built in 1616 for Ralph Wilbraham.

 To extend the walk you can continue south along the Shropshire Union Canal to Audlem.
 There's also the option of picking up the Crewe and Nantwich Circular Walk.
-The waymarked long distance trail explores the countryside and villages surrounding the two towns.
+The waymarked long distance trail explores the countryside and villages surrounding Crewe and Nantwich.

 Chester Canal Walk Ordnance Survey Map - view and print off detailed OS map